According to Wikipedia,

 Hampton University is known for it's academic work in the following disciplines:

-Hampton University's most influential alumni faculty include professors and professionals in the fields of Education, Social Work, and Political Science.
+Hampton University's most influential alumni include professors and professionals in the fields of Education, Social Work, and History.
 Here are some of Hampton University's most famous alumni: